Table of Contents

 Modification of Spousal Maintenance

-In most cases, if a spouse chooses to waive spousal maintenance, they are forever forfeiting this right.
-Upon forfeiture, only a mutual agreement by the parties in mediation at a later date can result in a new award being enforced.
+In most cases, if a spouse chooses to waive spousal maintenance in mediation or litigation, you are forever forfeiting your right to spousal maintenance.
+However, by agreement in mediation, this can be altered.
+Upon forfeiting spousal maintenance forever, only a mutual agreement by the parties at a later date can result in a new spousal maintenance agreement being enforced.
+Otherwise, a court may not modify spousal maintenance unless an original order contained an award of spousal maintenance.

-There must be a ‘substantial and continuing change in circumstances’ in order to make a modification.
-Whether a change has occurred, is determined by comparing the current circumstances of the spouses to their circumstances at the time of the modification request.
-Alleged changed circumstances must be proven by the party seeking modification.
+Arizona law requires that there be a substantial and continuing change in circumstances in order to modify spousal maintenance.
+Whether a change has occurred is determined by comparing the circumstances of the spouses at the time of the entry of the spousal maintenance order to the circumstances of the former spouses at the time of a modification request.
+In other words, changed circumstances alleged must be proven by a comparison of the circumstances existing at the time of the original divorce and the current circumstances.
+In court, the burden of proving changed circumstances is on the party seeking modification.

-Mediation also provides services for former spouses wishing to make changes to their original divorce decree, also known as a post-decree modification.
-In these mediation meetings, spouses may mutually agree to modify spousal maintenance payments, even without a substantial and continuing circumstance.
+In mediation, we also provide services for former spouses requesting changes to their original divorce decree, known as post-decree modification.
+In post-decree mediation meetings, spouses may mutually agree to modify spousal maintenance payments, even without a substantial and continuing circumstance.

 Spousal Maintenance Modified Due to Loss of Income